5 ways to prevent or avoid Ozempic vulva while still losing weight

 Bottom line

-• Ozempic doesn’t directly cause vaginal symptoms, but it may indirectly contribute to certain changes.
+• Ozempic doesn’t directly cause vulvar symptoms, but it may indirectly contribute to certain changes.
 For instance, rapid weight loss can lead to fluctuations in estrogen levels, gut and vaginal flora, or pelvic muscle tone, which may explain symptoms like dryness, discharge changes, or infections.

 Frequently asked questions (FAQs)